-In addition to investment portfolio market risks, also the companies’ balance sheets are exposed to market and liquidity risks.
+In addition to investment portfolio market risks, the companies’ balance sheets are also exposed to market and liquidity risks.
 These balance sheet level risks are defined as ALM risks and they are covered later in the section ALM risks.
-The ALM risks at balance sheet level are taken carefully into account when investment portfolio allocations are designed and related limits and restrictions are defined.
+The ALM risks at the balance sheet level are taken carefully into account when investment portfolio allocations are designed and related limits and restrictions are defined.

 Principles of Investment Portfolio Management

 Investments (excluding Mandatum Life’s investments covering unit-linked policies) are managed according to the subsidiaries’ Investment Policies that are based on the features of insurance liabilities and solvency.

 The investment portfolios are reported on a fair value basis.
 These fair values are determined either on the basis of direct market quotes or by using various valuation models.
 More information on the valuation methods of the investment assets is presented in Note 17 of Sampo Group Financial Statements.

 Sampo Group’s Chief Investment Officer is responsible for managing investments within the limitations of the Investment Policies prepared by Group companies and approved by Group companies’ Boards of Directors.
 The insurance subsidiaries and the parent company have a common group-wide infrastructure for investment management as well as for performance and risk reporting which facilitates simultaneous company level and group level reporting.